History of Hangul: Sejong's attempts to spread the script

 Sejong attempted to lightly pressure his detractors and subjects into accepting the script, to limited success.
 Ahn argues Hunminjeongeum did not have firm, clear top-down edicts on where it should be used relative to Hanja, and to what degree.
 Ledyard argues that Sejong intentionally did not aggressively force the script on others as to avoid more severe backlash.
 Ledyard evaluated this hypothesized strategy favorably and said it likely contributed to Hangul's eventual success.
 For example, in the 10th month of 1446, Sejong submitted to the Ŭigŭmbu (bureau that investigated government misconduct) a long report written in Hangul of the government office Sahŏnbu's alleged misdeeds.
 When the Sahŏnbu protested, Sejong gave them a copy of the Hangul letter and asked them to familiarize themselves with the charges before complaining.
 He repeated similar stunts; each time he would ask of his detractors literacy in Hangul, to their chagrin.

 Sejong made efforts to integrate Hangul into government functions, but these were largely unsuccessful.
 On the 26th day, 12th month of 1446, Sejong ordered that Hangul be included in the state examination for clerical officials.
 On the 20th day, 4th month of 1447, he made a similar order for regional official examinations.
-Sejong intended for Hangul to replace Idu in clerical situations, but this effort fizzled out with Sejong's death.
+Sejong intended for Hangul to replace Idu script in clerical situations, but this effort fizzled out with Sejong's death.
 In 1447, it was proposed that the government school Sŏnggyun'gwan add Hangul to its curriculum, although Paek argues is unclear how long it maintained the subject.
 Sejong had a coin issued that was inscribed with a Hangul phrase hyoje yeŭi.
 Sejong also ordered that a Hangul copy of the Yongbiŏch'ŏn'ga, the first ever piece of Hangul literature, be included in the Veritable Records of Taejo.

 Lee and Ramsey argue Sejong made a point of prioritizing non-Buddhist works in order to appease his detractors, but many of these plans failed to materialize.
 Otherwise, early major Hangul works produced during Sejong's lifetime were Buddhist.
 The first Hangul Buddhist work was the Sŏkposangjŏl.
 It was completed around 1447 to 1449, compiled by Grand Prince Suyang (later King Sejo), and dedicated to Queen Sohŏn's memory.
 The Wŏrin ch'ŏn'gangjigok was the next major Buddhist work; it was compiled by Sejong himself and published around the same time.

 A number of anecdotes indicate that Sejong's immediate family quickly adopted and used the script.
 Crown Prince Yi Hyang possibly assisted Sejong in the script's development.
 On the 14th day, 11th month of 1447, it was proposed that Hangul be added to the curriculum of the crown prince.
 In 1451, Grand Prince Yangnyŏng wrote a letter to his nephew, King Munjong, in Hangul.